optuna/optuna/docs/source/tutorial/first.rst

     ...
     [I 2018-05-09 10:03:23,431] Finished trial#99 resulted in value: 8.760381111220335.
 Current best value is 0.0026232243068543526 with parameters: {'x': 1.9487825780924659}.

+You can get the best parameter as follows.

 .. code-block:: python

     study.best_params

+Out:

 .. code-block:: console